mmayisela/dcm_stata_project/Readme.md

 .

 ```
+p = 0.6918 meaning we fail to reject null hypothesis that genotype does not infuence lvef

-## 9. Is age a significant predicyor of LVEF
+## 8. Is age a significant predictor of LVEF

 ```markdown